Criminal Defense Attorneys in Sacramento

 - A future court date will be set (usually for a status conference)

 Hiring an attorney that is experienced in criminal law to represent you at your arraignment is the best way to protect your rights.
 When facing criminal charges, having a dedicated defense team to provide you with legal advice, rather than a public defender who can often be overwhelmed with other cases, is your best choice.
-Contact Mike and Dan at the Abrate and Olsen Law Group for a free case evaluation today.
+Contact Mike and Dan at the Abrate and Olsen Law Group for a case evaluation today.

 Do I need to hire an attorney if I plan on pleading guilty?